Estación del Norte (Zaragoza)

 Estación del Norte (Zaragoza) is a former railway station Zaragoza located in the neighborhoods of Arrabal and Jesus.
-The station's construction was formally began on May 12, 1856 with General Baldomero Espartero laying the first stone.
+The station's construction was formally begun on May 12, 1856 with General Baldomero Espartero laying the first stone.
 It was formally opened on 6 September 1861 in a ceremony conducted by Francisco de Asís de Borbón, the king consort of Spain.